TX-2/TX-2-simulator/OPEN-QUESTIONS.md

 2. Is there a difference between the configuration values 34 and -3?
    Both seem to occur in symbolic code (e.g. the examples memo by
    H. Philip Peterson, 6M-5780, July 23, 1958).
-3. The user handbook (ch.
-6) appears to state that it is possible to assemble an instruction into both the left and right halves of a word.
-Is the operand address portion of both instructions discarded?
-If not, how is it handled?
+3. In the pipe construct "Z ₚ|ₜ Q" described in the User Handbook section 2-2.8 "SPECIAL SYMBOLS", are spaces allowed in the "ₚ" or "ₜ"?
-4. In the pipe construct "Z ₚ|ₜ Q" described in the User Handbook section 2-2.8 "SPECIAL SYMBOLS", are spaces allowed in the "ₚ" or "ₜ"?
+4. Symexes used only for index register values (User Handbook section 6-2.2) are assigned as "The lowest numerical index register value not already used".
+What does "used" mean?
+We currently assume it means "not already default-assigned", meaning that the assembler does not need to track which index registers are used via explicit equalities or numeric literals.
+(Otherwise, use of index register 0o52 would mean that the first value to be default-assigned would be 0o53, which isn't very helpful).